ddfridley/md-in-comments/README.md

 ## Tips

-💡 Use Word Wrap `[View][Word Wrap]` when using this extension so lines wrap at the edge of the window.
+💡 **Word Wrap**: Use `[View][Word Wrap]` when using this extension so lines wrap at the edge of the window.

+## Known Limitations

+⚠️ **Indent Guides in Comments**: You may see vertical bars in comment blocks - these are VS Code's built-in indent guides.
+Unfortunately, VS Code doesn't provide an API for extensions to hide indent guides in specific regions, so they will appear in comments if you have them enabled for your code.
+This is a VS Code limitation, not an issue with the extension.

 ## Features